 Southgate draws positives after gutsy display in Brazil stalemate

-Gareth Southgate believes England now have a "base to work from" after recording back-to-back clean sheets against Germany and Brazil at Wembley Stadium.
+Gareth Southgate believes England now have a "base to work from" after recording back-to-back 0-0 draws against Germany and Brazil at Wembley Stadium.

 Pitched against the top two teams in the world rankings, Southgate was delighted with the resilient nature of his side's performances as they look to put down solid foundations ahead of next year's World Cup.